CharlesCossette/ifo_hardware/README.md

 The next few sections will give instructions on setting up a ROS environment on the Nano, and have all these sensors available on various topics.

 ## Getting Started
 The first thing to do is to connect a mouse, keyboard, and monitor to the Nano.
+Then, find a micro USB cable connected to a power source than can supply 5V with at least 2A, but ideally 3A or more.
+Plug it in, and wait for the nano to boot.
+On the home screen, if you're like me and used a 5V 2.1A power source, you may get a warning saying the system is being throttled. __Although you can do all the setup with that warning still active, this will become a problem when doing more demanding tasks, such as streaming the camera feed.
+You should find an adequate power source.__

-Then, connect to a wifi network.
-At this point you may choose to perform the rest of the instructions through SSH, but it can equally be done directly with a monitor connected to the Jetson Nano.
+Connect to a wifi network with internet.
+At this point you may choose to perform the rest of the instructions through SSH, but for now it is recommended that this be done directly with a monitor connected to the Jetson Nano.

+Open a terminal and type (dont forget to connect to a wifi network)

 ```
 sudo apt-get update
 sudo apt-get upgrade
 ```
+The __sudo password should be__ `uvify`, if Uvify set up the nano as usual.

 If it is installed on your system, as it was when initially shipped from Uvify, disable mavlink-router as we will be replacing it with mavros